JohnKeysCloud/odin-computer-science/misc-notes/complexity/time-complexity.md

 Using a worst-case scenario we can make sure our algorithm will scale in all outcomes.
 If we write an algorithm that could potentially run in constant time, but also could run in linear time in the worse case, it can only scale as teh input grows if it still works when the worst case does happen.
-You need to be confident your code won't lock up and leave users frustrated if you susddenly get an input of a million items instead of 10.
+You need to be confident your code won't lock up and leave users frustrated if you suddenly get an input of a million items instead of 10.

 // > ----------------------------------------------------------------------------------------------------------
 // > ----------------------------------------------------------------------------------------------------------